 - You want to move a final salary pension and the value exceeds £30,000.

-- You wish to transfer a defined contribution pension with a guaranteed annuity rate or other safeguard benefits of over £30,000.
+- You wish to transfer a defined contribution pension with a guaranteed annuity rate or other safeguarded benefits of over £30,000.

 Transferring a pension implies making complex decisions that can affect your future, so it’s recommended to seek assistance from a regulated pension transfer specialist regardless of your pension’s value.
 A specialist will: